vadniks/Dnealar/Readme.md

 # A simple, lightweight and flexible OpenGL-based GUI toolkit library

 Currently only for Linux systems.
 Not thread-safe.
 Supports UTF-8 encoding.
+Expects a TTF library to be provided.

 Example usage is shown in the demo executable.